learnmews/AWS-certification-resources/README.md

+**Note:** Did take my AWS Associate certification and cleared it but failed to update this repo with notes. :( An excellent reference link for preparation is this blog - TODO::<update with link>

 # AWS-certification-resources
 My personal reference list for AWS solution Architect Associate certification.
 Will keep refining this as I prepare and complete certification.